MiiNK1Y/firefox-bookmark-scraper/README.md

 <div align='center'>
     <h3>DISCLAIMER</h3>
-    <em>The script only works on URLs (in the bookmarsk file) that have the following schemes/prefixes:<br>
+    <em>The script only works on URLs (in the bookmarks file) that have the following schemes/prefixes:<br>
     <br>
     "https://", "http://", "https://www.", "http://www."<br>
     <br>
     This is because how the seeker function works.
 It uses those schemes to check if there is a URL in the current seeking line in the file.<br>
     When you enter a site(s) as an argument, the script adds those schemes to the site(s) to match all possible schemes the site might use.<br>
     Some sites use "http://" instead of "https://", and some sites don't use the "www" subdomain prefix.
-Thus it is neccessary to check for all possible combinations.<br>
+Thus it is necessary to check for all possible combinations.<br>
     <br>
-    Be vary that some sites might not be detected in the bookmarks because of this, for example "localhost" and maybe your router IP "192.168.0.1" or simmilar.
+    Be vary that some sites might not be detected in the bookmarks because of this, for example "localhost" and maybe your router IP "192.168.0.1" or similar.
     </em>
 </div>